The best hotels in Normandy

 Winter visitors get the coast almost entirely to themselves.
 Arromanches-les-Bains in January has a raw, melancholy beauty that's actually quite something.
 Temperatures sit around 3-7°C, rain is frequent, and hotel rates drop to $55-110/night across most of the region.
 The Mémorial de Caen and the Bayeux Tapestry never close for the weather. which is reason enough to come.

-Normandy's best neighborhoods
+Normandy's best hotel regions

 If you only have a week, anchor yourself in Bayeux.
 It's central, walkable, and 20 minutes from the D-Day beaches. everything else fans out from there.